shafeeqmenoth1/shafeeqmenoth1/README.md

 - 🔭 I’m currently working as Full stack Developer

-- 🌱 I’m currently learning Micro-services with node js
+- 🌱 I’m currently expanding skills in Javascript Framework and libraries.

 - ❓ Ask me about anything related to MERN stack and related technologies